 Nursing rooms are equipped with state of the art baby warmers and cots where newborns are under close observation immediately after delivery until fully stabilized.
 We offer assistance to new mothers in taking care of their new babies during their stay in the hospital.
 Educating them about the essentials of newborn care with the highest level of professionalism.
+We care the most about your experience and satisfaction.

 Pre-pregnancy care helps find issues that could affect your pregnancy, so you and your doctor can take steps to avoid potential problems.
 Your nurse or doctor will talk with you about your physical and mental health and give you any exams or screenings you might need to help make sure you have a healthy pregnancy.
 They can also give you tips on how to get pregnant.